 Central and Northern Italy Itinerary – Easy Map

 Day 1, 2 & 3 – Arrive and explore Rome

-Like for the first itinerary, you arrive in Rome and then you have two extra days to explore the city.
+As for the first itinerary for 10 days in Italy, you arrive in Rome and then you have two extra days to explore the city.
 If it’s not your first time, you can stray further from the historic center and visit neighborhoods like Testaccio and Ostiense, both of them former working-class districts with a fascinating modern history and plenty of things to see and great restaurants to try.

 Day 4 & 5 – Explore the Umbria region

-Umbria is worth visiting both for its countryside dotted with soft-rolling hills and some of its famous cities, including its picturesque capital.
+Umbria is worth visiting in your 10 days in Italy both for its countryside dotted with soft-rolling hills and some of its famous cities, including its picturesque capital.